News

 Reflections on the PNWER Summit

-Our participating members included ConreteBCConcrete Alberta, the Northwest Cement Council, and many other companies.
+Our participating members included ConcreteBCConcrete Alberta, the Northwest Cement Council, and many other companies.

-For those who are not familiar with PNWER, in 1991 a number of states and provinces joined together to create a public-private non-profit organization to help inform large-scale, bilateral initiatives touching on border cooperation and our shared prosperity.
-Over the years PNWER has grown to become a model of international cooperation on numerous cross-border issues affecting our common well-being.
+For those who are not familiar with PNWER, in 1991, several states and provinces joined together to create a public-private nonprofit organization to help inform large-scale, bilateral initiatives addressing border cooperation and our shared prosperity.
+Over the years, PNWER has grown into a model of international cooperation on numerous cross-border issues affecting our common well-being.

 The Building Resilience Coalition has been an active participant in PNWER for the last three years.
-In 2018 we sponsored a keynote address by Evan Reis, Executive Director of the U.S. Resiliency Council whose stirring address on the difference between catastrophic devastation and manageable recovery still ranks as one of our more popular video offerings.
+In 2018, we sponsored a keynote address by Evan Reis, Executive Director of the U.S. Resiliency Council, whose stirring remarks on the difference between catastrophic devastation and manageable recovery still rank among our most popular video offerings.

 We were fortunate to have a stellar panel of speakers addressing the core message about the need for resiliency planning to sustain the critical infrastructure that supports our trade and commerce.

 The panel included: Robin Silvester, Chief Executive Officer of the Port of Vancouver; Jim Titsworth, General Director, Canadian Business Development, Burlington Northern Santa Fe Railway; David Miller, Senior Manager, Public and Government Affairs, at CN Rail; Vee Kachroo, Senior Vice President, Operations, at Canpotex; Phil Lamarche, Director of Transportation Operations, Federated Co-Operatives Limited; and Washington State Representative and PNWER Vice President Gael Tarleton who also serves as a Port of Seattle Port Commissioner.
-The panel was moderated by Jennifer Fox, Vice President, International Trade Policy & Canada Relations, NASCO, the North American Strategy for Competitiveness.
+The panel was moderated by Jennifer Fox, Vice President, International Trade Policy & Canada Relations at NASCO (the North American Strategy for Competitiveness).

 A video of this panel’s presentations is available here.